3fuyang/fwio.me/src/content/blog/ts-in-monorepo.md

 | Project References | High\*           | High                    | ✅          | Medium          |
 | Built Packages     | Low              | High\*                  | ✅          | High            |

-\*With build tools like Turborepo/Nx.
+\*With monorepo tools like Turborepo/Nx.

 ## Wrapping Up

-The solutions, after all, are certain tradeoffs between the two rectangular dimensions of our project - types and runtime, each of which could run on its own.
-To determine which approach to adopt, here are some of my personal thoughts:
+The solutions, after all, are certain tradeoffs between the two orthogonal dimensions of our project - types and runtime, each of which could run on its own.
+To determine which approach to adopt, here are my personal thoughts:

 1. For moderate or large monorepo projects, use Turborepo/Nx or other monorepo management tools from the very beginning, and stick to its recommended practice.
 2. For smaller ones:
-   1. Use internal packages if the consuming application can transpile referenced projects without extra configuration and you the referenced packages are for internal usage only.
+   1. Use internal packages if the consuming application can transpile referenced projects without extra configuration and the referenced packages are for internal usage only.
    2. Use path aliases for simplicity.
    3. Switch to project reference or built packages according to your need when the build time becomes noticeable.